decal/dotfiles/README.md

-Configuration and runcom files often hidden in $HOME
+# Configuration and runcom files often found as hidden files in $HOME